-Many areas of Northern Ireland benefit from good quality public transport, especially with the railway network, the Metro bus network in Belfast and future plans for a Belfast Bus Rapid Transit system.
+Many areas of Northern Ireland benefit from good quality public transport, especially with the railway network, the Metro bus network in Belfast and future plans for the expansion of the Belfast Bus Rapid Transit system, Glider.
 However the rural nature of much of the country means public transport isn't the first option for many people.

 Some employees may take some persuading to convince them to use public transport.
 Common complaints include: